 As ozone exposure continues, damage spreads to both sides of the leaves.
 Mature plants are more resistant to ozone than younger plants, but those damaged areas are dead tissue.
 Weather fleck doesn’t look very impressive, but those tiny damaged areas can merge and form bigger problems.

 Any time tissue is damaged, it becomes less able to protect itself.
 Plants exhibiting weather fleck are especially susceptible to Botrytis fungi.
-Botrytis is responsible for grey mold.
+Botrytis is responsible for gray mold.
 These plants are also experiencing internal stresses that cause cell seepage, chemical imbalances, and other problems.

 If you live in an area with lots of ozone, you may want to focus your gardening efforts on somewhat resistant cucumbers and peppers.
 What else can you do?